juriad/advent2019/README.md

 Biggest struggle so far.
 There are so many safety features in the language that they get in the way very often.
-At least the compiler is helful.
+At least the compiler is helpful.

+## Day 15 - JavaScript

+I liked exploration tasks last year and this one was also nice and easy.
+Finally using some algorithms (BFS).

 # Pool of languages
 * java